Cat Tail Wagging - Just What Does it Mean?

 A Swishing Tail

 Swishing means they are about to pounce!
-When cats slowly swish their tail from side to side, it means they are focussed on something and are waiting for their chance to pounce on their prey.
+When cats slowly swish their tail from side to side, it means they are focused on something and are waiting for their chance to pounce on their prey.
 You will also see them swishing their tail during playtime; a fluffy toy on the end of a string will emulate a prey and pounce game.

 A Tail Hug